MotherDuck-Open-Source/sql-tutorial/intro-sql-1.md

 ## Describe the table

-You can now describe the table:
+You can now describe the table to learn its structure:

 ```SQL
 DESCRIBE students;
 ```

-This returns a table that shows you details about the columns, such as the name and variable type.
+This returns a table that shows you details about the columns, such as the column name and its type.

 ```bash
 ┌───────────────┬─────────────┬─────────┬─────────┬─────────┬─────────┐